 - Are there certain activities that you enjoy more than others?

-Let’s say you are getting tired of doing the elliptical at the gym for 30 minutes every day.
-For a change of pace, you could try a cardio class once a week instead.
+Let's say you are getting tired of walking every day.
+For a change of pace, you could try a group class once a week instead.
 Another day, you could do a brisk walk or bike ride with a friend to mix it up even more.
 By varying your activities and how hard you’re working out, you can also lower your risk of injury.